 Holy Cross Lutheran Church 1414 E. Wabash Crawfordsville, IN 47933

-Pastor's Message - What is it?
+Pastor's Message - People Who Pray

-Holy Communion will be offered
+Holy Communion will be offered.

 Welcome to the Holy Cross Lutheran Church web site.
 We are glad you have stopped by as we gather before the altar of God the Father and beneath the cross of His Son, Jesus Christ.
-These are big days for our little congregation and we want you to share in our excitement with the spiritual leadership of Pastor Steve and pray that together we will grow in spirit and in numbers.
+These are big days for our little congregation and we want you to share in our excitement with the spiritual leadership of Pastor Jeff Stone and pray that together we will grow in spirit and in numbers.

 In God's Word today we hear about faith - no matter how little - that can accomplish great things in God's Kingdom.
 But we also hear a warning for those who would water down the Gospel and become a stumbling block to the faithful.